Updated: Jan 19

 Whenever the largest dimension of an opening exceed one-quarter of the effective depth of the member, it is to be considered large.
 In no case shall the height of the opening exceed 0.4 d nor shall its edge be closer than 0.33 d to the compression face of the member Main bars & stirrups shall be placed in the compression side of the web to resist one and one-half times the shear across the opening.Stirrups, extending over the full depth of the web, shall be placed adjacent to both sides of a large opening over a distance not exceeding one-half of the effective depth of the member to resist twice the entire design shear across the opening.
 More info : Refer SP34

-If you have any thing to ask me on this topic,write to be in the comment box here
+If you have any thing to ask me on this topic,write in the comment box here

 Core cutting of beam is a strict no.You should not be doing it.Planned sleeve is better if absolutely required.The best way would be to run the pipes below the beam with out sleeves.However this cannot be a structural decision alone.Try adopting the design practices mentioned above fully and correctly for better performance of the building.